You don’t have to do the same things as everyone else.

 But we didn’t think much of it at first.
 The rows of four-story apartment buildings aren’t much to look at or take photos of.
 But to get a feel for everyday Essaouiran life, some tasty pastries, and filling local lunches, it’s worth a wander.

-Travel Back in Time to Had Draa’s Sunday Market
+Travel back in time to the Had Draa Sunday Market.

 Had Draa’s Sunday market is not for the faint of heart.